isomerpages/ura-mbsc2021/_programmes/The Great Bay Fiesta.md

 - 10am to 2pm
 - 3pm to 7pm
 - 7pm to 10pm
-*On 31 December 2022, Ice Magic will have an additional slot from 9pm to 1am <br>
+*On 31 December 2022, Ice Magic will have an additional slot from 9pm to 1am <br><br>
 **Ticketed entry.**

 ### The Great World Carnival by Uncle Ringo